All posts

 It's an interesting approach, but since the article is seven years old (at the time of writing this blog post), I was wondering if there has been any improvement since.

-Next, I ran across this SO answer from Paul White (t|b) - Why does an index rebuild requires a Sch-M lock?
+Next, Paul White (SQL Kiwi) wrote about Why does an index rebuild require a Sch-M lock?

 Some time ago, the Sch-M restriction was applied when creating an indexed view.
 That was pointed out to be unnecessary (Connect link no longer available) because no structure was being dropped, only created, so the behaviour was changed (to only take Sch-S and Tab-S).